How MMI Can Get You MORE Workers' Comp Benefits!

 Rights and Options After Reaching MMI

 Another option available to you after reaching MMI is to appeal the workers' compensation judge’s decision if you’re not satisfied with the outcome.
 For example, if the judge sides more with the insurance company’s assessment of your disability level and you believe it doesn’t accurately reflect your condition, you can appeal the decision.
-However, it’s important to note that the appeal process can be complex and time-consuming, so it’s crucial to discuss the likelihood of success with your lawyer before proceeding.

-Additionally, even after MMI is determined, your case isn’t necessarily set in stone.
+Even after MMI is determined, your case isn’t necessarily set in stone.
 If your condition worsens—say, for instance, you develop new symptoms or complications related to your original injury—you may have the right to reopen your case.
 In most situations, you have up to 18 years to reopen a workers' compensation case if there’s a significant change in your condition.
 This can be a lifeline if your health deteriorates and you need further medical care or increased disability benefits.

 Contact Us For Help With Your Workers' Compensation Case